Gagnier (Gagne) History Web Site

 The rally drew nearly 5,000 participants, many of whom visited the 17th century house built on the original foundations of Louis Gasnier (1612-1661.)
 There was a memorial Mass in the Basilica at Saint Anne.

-While there was much initial enthuisasm and Labor Day pilgrimages in subsequent years, the membership dropped to 171 in only three years.
+While there was much initial enthusiasm and Labor Day pilgrimages in subsequent years, the membership dropped to 171 in only three years.

 This web site was announced at the 1996 annual meeting of the Association

-and in the March, 1997 Journal of the Association.
+in Rimouski, Quebec and in the March, 1997 Journal of the Association as the

-It is now the official English language web site of the
+official English language web site of the Gagne-Bellavance Family Association.

 HOW TO OBTAIN YOUR FAMILY TREE: